-Breakfast is currently offered Monday, Thursday, and Friday from 8 am – 9 am.
+Breakfast is currently offered Monday – Thursday from 8 am – 9 am.

-Brunch is currently offered Monday, Thursday, and Friday from 9 am – 3 pm.
+Brunch is currently offered Monday – Thursday from 9 am – 3 pm.

-Gourmet Brunch is offered on Saturday and Sunday from 8 am – 3 pm.
+Gourmet Brunch is offered on Friday – Sunday from 8 am – 3 pm.

-Dinner is offered nightly from 3 pm – 9 pm.
+Gourmet Dinner is offered Friday – Sunday from 3 pm – 9 pm.

-Of course, you can always see up to the minute hours and pricing at Wynn’s website, here.
+Of course, you can always see up to the minute hours and pricing on Wynn’s website.